 Since we are already going to have a pre-amplifier for the input signal, why not re-use the same infrastructure (case + PS) and have the output signal from the generator (sound-card or something else) pass through it as well?
 This will make it more user friendly as all the signals will pass through the same instrument, which will both make it easier to organize and control, and allow some additional functionality.

 Again, a combo TRS/XLR connector is used, this time for the input to make it easier to connect to other equipment and different sound-cards.
 An OPA1612 is used as the input buffer which is meant for nothing more than increasing the input impedance.
 This stage could be modified in two different ways which the PCB will support.
 The first option is to add gain around this OpAmp, with the default value being X1 (0dB), but it could be set to higher values if desired.
 The second modification option is to omit the OPA1612 and use R52/R53 to bypass it and connect the input jack directly to the line driver IC.
 This will result in an input impedance of ~5K instead of 100K in the default state of the circuit.
 The output is driven by another THAT 1606 which has again a X2 (6dB) internal gain (so the overall gain of this path is 6dB).
 It drives the output in a similar way to the schematic seen earlier with a combo TRS/XLR connector as well as a BNC jack.
 SW5 can be used to ground the negative output terminal to signal ground (GNDA) if needed.
 The TRS/XLR provides a signal ground in addition to the differential output, which could be desired with some DUT’s.
-An optional voltage limiting is supported just as in the schematic of the Fig. 2 to reduce the change of damage to devices connected down the chain in case of a failure.
+An optional voltage limiting is supported just as in the schematic of the Fig. 2 to reduce the chance of damage to devices connected down the chain in case of a failure or misuse.
 The voltage will start clipping at 2Vrms(SE) or 4Vrms(BAL), just as in the previous schematic.

 Using this “source buffer” part of the pre-amplifier (output signal path), while not strictly needed, can be beneficial.
 For instance, SW3 located at the input of Fig. 2 can be used to switch between the BNC input signal and the output signal of this portion of the circuit.
 This offers an easy way to monitor the signal generated by the source by a simple push of a button without connecting/disconnecting cables.